Shigeo Fukuda

 Shigeo Fukuda (福田 繁雄, Fukuda Shigeo) was a sculptor, medallist, graphic artist and poster designer who created optical illusions.
+He is one of Japan's most well-known post-war graphic designers.
+He is known to be an environmentalist and anti-war, for he designed posters on these social issues.
 His art pieces usually portray deception, such as Lunch With a Helmet On, a sculpture created entirely from forks, knives, and spoons, that casts a detailed shadow of a motorcycle.